nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 .. note::
    The Fast Pair integration in the nRF Desktop is :ref:`experimental <software_maturity>`.
-   The Resolvable Private Address (RPA) rotation is not yet synchronized with the Fast Pair not discoverable advertising payload update.
    The factory reset of the Fast Pair non-volatile data is not yet supported.

    The Fast Pair support in the |NCS| is :ref:`experimental <software_maturity>`.